-Climate change represents a significant challenge to America's farms, ranches and forests.
+Climate change represents a significant threat to the future of America's farms, ranches and forests.
 USDA has undertaken a multipronged, multiyear approach to protect producers from the negative impacts of climate change and provide them with tools and techniques to protect their bottom line and ensure the future food security of our nation.

-- Established USDA Hubs for Risk Adaptation and Mitigation to Climate Change.
-The seven regional Climate Hubs and three sub-hubs serve as a source of regional data and information for hazard and adaptation planning in the agriculture and forest sectors.
-They address increasing risks such as fires, invasive pests, devastating floods, and crippling droughts, translating science and research into information for land managers.
+- Established seven regional Climate Hubs and three sub-hubs to serve as a source of regional data and information for hazard and adaptation planning in the agriculture and forest sectors.
+The Hubs address increasing risks such as fires, invasive pests, devastating floods, and crippling droughts, translating science and research into information for land managers.

 - Improved efficiency in crop insurance services by introducing new online tools and data that streamline the response to climate change impacts on crop production.

 - Established new guidance on forest planning that includes consideration of the impacts of climate change.
-Eleven national forest management plans are currently being revised.
+Currently, 20 national forest management plans are currently being revised.

 - Helped rural communities maintain local watersheds and reduce the impacts of extreme precipitation and drought by rejuvenating flood control dams.
-During Hurricane Irene, these restored small watershed dams reduced flood damages to agricultural producers and local communities by about $40 million.
+With the fiscal year 2014 appropriation of $262 million, USDA funded the rehabilitation of 119 watershed structures nationwide, benefiting 67,000 people.

 Leading Efforts to Reduce Greenhouse Gas Emissions and Increase Carbon Sequestration

 - Incentivized efforts to shift from fossil-based energy to renewable energy.
-Over the past five years, USDA investments have helped thousands of rural small businesses, farmers and ranchers improve their bottom lines by installing renewable energy systems and energy efficiency solutions, which will generate and save more than 7.5 billion kWh enough energy to power 650,000 American homes annually.
-USDA also made $250 million in loans available to help rural home owners make energy efficiency upgrades.
+Over the past six years, USDA has helped thousands of rural small businesses, farmers and ranchers improve their bottom lines by installing renewable energy systems and energy efficiency solutions, which will generate and save more than 9.4 billion kWh- enough energy to power 820,000 American homes annually.

 - Entered into a unique partnership with the Innovation Center for U.S. Dairy to voluntarily reduce the industry's methane emissions from dairy production and to increase the adoption of methane digesters.
 To date, USDA investments have supported 93 anaerobic digesters to help farm operations produce electricity from captured methane.
 Under the President's Climate Action Plan, USDA and the dairy industry have developed a Biogas Opportunities Roadmap, which outlines voluntary strategies to overcome barriers limiting further expansion and development of a robust biogas industry in the United States.

 - Partnered with EPA to initiate the U.S. Food Waste Challenge.
-Food waste is the single largest type of waste entering our landfills-- it's estimated that 30 to 40 percent of the U.S. food supply is wasted.
+Food waste is the single largest type of waste entering our landfills-it is estimated that 30 to 40 percent of the U.S. food supply is wasted.
 Reducing food waste results in significantly reduced emissions of landfill methane.

 Advancing Understanding of Climate Change and Its Implications for Agriculture and Forests

 - Developed a comprehensive report on science-based methods for estimating greenhouse gas fluxes due to local agriculture and forest management.
-USDA tools such as COMET-Farm (agriculture management) and the Forest Vegetation Simulator (forest management) provide GHG decision support to help land owners evaluate management options.
+USDA tools such as COMET-Farm (agriculture management) and the Forest Vegetation Simulator (forest management) provide help land owners evaluate management options.
 These and other tools support a land manager's engagement in environmental markets, placing additional value on conservation practices.

-- Collected important data to track how climate change is impacting resources.
-Through monitoring systems like the SNOw TELemetry (SNOTEL) network of 885 data collection stations and the Soil Climate Analysis Network (SCAN) of 193 stations, USDA is building the scientific basis to understand how the climate is changing.
-Through the Rapid Assessment of Soil Carbon (RACa; collecting data from over 6000 sites) and the National Resources Inventory (NRI; repeat data collection at 800,000 sample sites), USDA adds to our understanding of adaptation and resilience in a changing climate.
+- Collected data to track how climate change is impacting resources.
+Through monitoring systems like the SNOw TELemetry (SNOTEL), SnoLITE and hydromet networks of 885 data collection stations, manual snow course measurements at 1,111 sites and the Soil Climate Analysis Network (SCAN) of 221 stations, USDA is building the scientific basis to understand how the climate is changing.

-- Engaged in education and outreach.
-NRCS and FS have developed climate change courses for land managers, technicians and service providers, and NIFA has helped to strategize improved dissemination of climate change information through extension networks.
-NRCS currently offers six courses on climate change.
-Forest Service hosts an online Climate Change Education Center, as well as a collection of over 100 video lectures on climate change topics through the digital Climate Change Resource Center.
-The Resource Center courses and videos were viewed over 9,000 times in 2013 alone.
+- Developed educational courses on climate change for land managers, technicians and service providers.
+For example, the Forest Service hosts an online Climate Change Education Center, as well as a collection of over 100 video lectures on climate change topics through the digital Climate Change Resource Center.

-- Conserved genetic diversity.
-Climate change poses threats to biodiversity.
-USDA has worked strategically to document, map and preserve genetic differences found in forest and rangeland plant species.
-Studies have been completed or are underway for 15 grass species, 7 trees and shrubs, and 9 other plants to see how climate is affecting plant genetics.
-USDA ARS also maintains a National Center for Genetic Resources Preservation, which houses genetic resources to maintain biological diversity.
-This information is important to understanding ecosystem dynamics and adaptation.
+- Worked strategically to document, map and preserve genetic differences found in forest and rangeland plant species.
+Studies have been completed or are underway for 15 grass species, 7 trees and shrubs, and 9 other plants to see how climate change is affecting plant genetics.
+USDA also maintains a National Center for Genetic Resources Preservation, which houses genetic resources to maintain biological diversity.